 With designer-led EPC projects, Matrix has a better process for success.
 Our experienced project team uses a Project Gating Process to ensure timely delivery of services and maximum value.
 Because our firm offers all of the engineering disciplines, we are able to avoid subcontracting and eliminate multiple layers of management, providing cost savings to our clients and ensuring a smoother process with minimum hassle.
 Our team has successfully developed complex EPC projects for a variety of industries, including food, beverage, petrochemical, and consumer goods; from projects as simple as refining a manufacturing process to the complex process of building a new facility.
 With Matrix as your engineering partner, you’ll have everything you need for a successful, start-to-finish EPC project.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our EPC management capabilities, contact Jerry Francis, Senior Manager, Project Delivery.
+To learn more about our EPC management capabilities, contact Jerry Francis, Associate Director, Project Delivery.

 © Matrix Technologies, Inc.

 Tags: Jerry Francis, PE, PS / Construct / Design-Build / Engineer / EPC / Procure / Project Partner / Turnkey

 Learn More About: